JacksonHagood/CPP_Basics/07_Testing/testing.md

 # Testing

-An crucial part of software engineering is the concept ot testing.
+An crucial part of software engineering is the concept of testing.
 Being able to verify that a program works is just as important as being able to write the program itself.

 ## Test-driven Development